ibndiaye/leap-year-no-leap-year/README.md

 # leap-year-no-leap-year
-tells the user if the entered year is a leap year
+checks if the entered year is a leap year and tells the user if it is